 How it works

-- Choose from several Slack steps or add steps from third-party apps to connect your workflows with third-party services.
-Developers in your organisation can also create custom workflow steps.
+- Choose from several Slack steps, or add steps from third-party apps to connect your workflows with third-party services.
+Developers in your organization can also create custom workflow steps.

-- Members of your workspace or Enterprise Grid organisation (and external people if you like) can run workflows from channels, direct messages (DMs) and canvases.
+- Members of your workspace or Enterprise Grid organization (and external people if you’d like) can run workflows from channels, direct messages (DMs), and canvases.

 Note: In September 2023, we began migrating legacy workflows to the new version of Workflow Builder that offers standard and premium workflows.
 If your legacy workflow meets premium workflow criteria, you won’t be charged unless it’s migrated.

 Standard and premium workflow usage

 Paid Slack plans include standard workflow runs and an allotment of premium workflow runs.
 Whether a workflow is standard or premium depends on the types of steps it includes, and your allotment is determined by the plan you’re on.

 A workflow with Slack steps or one third-party step.

 A workflow with at least one custom step or two or more third-party steps.

 Workflow usage is determined by how many times a workflow is run.
 These are the allotments per plan: